-Our commitment to service learning through research gives our semester students the opportunity to work on intensive directed research projects for four to five weeks as part of their fifteen-week program.
-All EcoQuest research programs have scientific and societal relevance, and EcoQuest has long-standing relationships with a large number of stakeholders.
+Our commitment to community engagement through research gives our semester students the opportunity to work on intensive directed research projects for four to five weeks as part of their fifteen-week program.
+All EcoQuest research projects have scientific and societal relevance, and EcoQuest has long-standing relationships with a large number of stakeholders.
 This semester, we have six projects running, in locations as far afield as Whangapoua in the Far North, to Maungatautari in the mid-Waikato.
 We have two projects located in the Hūnua Ranges, including our bat project...

 The team of researchers collecting data on bat habitat.

 Last September, EcoQuest was fortunate to receive a grant from the U.S. Embassy and Consulate in New Zealand, to begin research on one of New Zealand’s endemic species – the long-tailed bat (pekapeka tou roa, Chalinolobus tuberculatus).
 Long -tailed bats are one of only two remaining species of bat in New Zealand, the other being the lesser short-tailed bat.
 These two bat species are the only native terrestrial mammals in New Zealand, and they are rarely seen, heard, or talked about.
 The status of long-tailed bats the North Island has just recently been changed from ‘Nationally Vulnerable’ to ‘Threatened – Nationally Critical’, a status of more serious conservation concern.
 Our goal is to establish a long-term monitoring program for selected populations of the elusive long-tailed bat, pekapeka tou roa, so that we can learn more about their abundance, the location of their roost sites, and where they travel to feed each night.

 A long-tailed bat in the Eglinton Valley in Fiordland National Park, New Zealand (Department of Conservation project).